benlansdell/ethome/docs/how-to.md

 ### 3a In-built support for resident-intruder setup

 First, if your setup is a social mouse study, involving two mice, similar enough to the standard resident-intruder setup, then you can use some pre-designed feature sets.
 The body parts that are tracked must be those from the MARS dataset (See figure).
-You will have to have labeled and tracked your mice in DLC in the same way. (with the same animal and body part names -- those `ethome`'s `create_dataset` function can rename them appropriately)
+You will have to have labeled and tracked your mice in DLC in the same way. (with the same animal and body part names -- `ethome`'s `create_dataset` function can rename them appropriately)

 The `cnn1d_prob`, `mars`, `mars_reduced` and `social` functions can be used to make features for this setup.

 * `cnn1d_prob` runs a 1D CNN and outputs prediction probabilities of three behaviors (attack, mount, and investigation).
 Even if you're not interested in these exact behaviors, they may still be useful for predicting the occurance of other behaviors, as part of an ensemble model.
 * `mars` computes a long list of features as used in the MARS paper.
 You can refer to that paper for more details.
 * `mars_reduced` is a reduced version of the MARS features
-* `social` is the subset of MARS features that only involve measures of one animal in relation to the other.
+* `social` is a set of features that only involve measures of one animal in relation to the other.

 ### 3b Generic features